 During this global crisis, we’ve seen the fashion industry rise in solidarity.
-There’s been hefty monetary donations, donations of equipment and medical garb, physical volunteering, even entire supply chains shifting from fashion making to mask making.
+There have been hefty monetary donations, donations of equipment and medical garb, physical volunteering, even entire supply chains shifting from fashion making to mask making.
 The latest fashion house to support the fight against Coronavirus is Spanish luxury label, Loewe.

-Of the gracious contribution, LOEWE CEO, Pascal Lepoivre and Creative Director, Jonathan Anderson say:
+Of the gracious contribution, LOEWE CEO, Pascal Lepoivre, and Creative Director, Jonathan Anderson, say:

 “Joy, in these troubled times, means to maintain a positive outlook on things.
 Children are joy and deserve joy.